att-comdev/promenade/docs/source/configuration/index.rst

 documents and a bootstrapping Armada_ manifest that is responsible for deploying core components into the cluster.

+The provided Armada_ manifest ``armada-resources.yaml`` will be applied on the genesis node as soon as it is healthy.

 Details about Promenade-specific documents can be found here:

 .. toctree::